-We have designed the Barton College MSA program in ways that allow us to remain committed to the four components of our conceptual framework while incorporating 21st century knowledge and skills, and reflecting the guidelines from the NC State Board of Education.
+We have designed the Barton College MSA program in ways that allow us to remain committed to the four components of our conceptual framework while incorporating 21st century knowledge and skills and reflecting the guidelines from the NC State Board of Education.
 The four components of the Barton College Teacher Education Conceptual Framework, the Evolving Professional Teaching, are the following: knowledge of content, pedagogical skills, cultural responsiveness, and leadership skills.
 The program is also designed around the North Carolina Standards for School Executives.
 Programmatic courses are all required courses and are comprehensive in nature, involving all seven standards wherever practical.
 However, each course aligns most closely with one of the NC Standards for School Executives.

-The MSA program follows the cohort model developed for the current Barton College M.Ed. program.
+The MSA program follows a cohort model, but it allows for flexibility for students who are not able to complete the program on their original schedule.
 It is a two-year program with some courses offered in a hybrid format (in a combination of online and face-to-face delivery), and some courses offered in an online format.
-Candidates complete 39 credit hours, which includes examination of current research, directed activities, discussion, and reflection.
-Candidates are required to complete a two-semester, six credit hour internship in a school setting under the supervision of an experienced school principal and a supervisor from the Barton College MSA program.
+Candidates complete 39 credit hours, which includes examination of current research, directed activities, discussion, and reflection, and a six credit hour internship, completed over two semesters, in a school setting under the supervision of an experienced school principal and a supervisor from the Barton College MSA program.
 The Barton College Coordinator of the MSA program oversees the intern experience.
-Candidates are required to complete an action research project selected and planned collaboratively by the candidate and the school supervisor.
+Candidates are required to complete an action research project, associated with the internship, and selected and planned collaboratively by the candidate, the school supervisor, and the Barton College internship supervisor.
 Candidates will also submit electronic evidences, which are evaluated by Barton College faculty, using appropriate rubrics.

 In 2016-2017, we created a partnership with the Wilson County Schools (WCS), called the Aspiring Administrators program.
-The WCS selects teachers in their system who show promise as future administrators and encourage them to pursue the MSA degree through Barton College.
+The WCS selects teachers in their system who show promise as future administrators and encourage them to pursue the MSA degree through Barton College, and the college provides a significant reduction in tuition costs for these future administrators.
 The first cohort began in 2016-2017, with ten WCS teachers enrolling in the MSA program through the Aspiring Administrators program.
 The WCS senior level administrators, including the Superintendent and the Chief Operations Officer, meet with the program participants, in addition to their Barton College class sessions, to provide additional mentoring of these preservice principal candidates.
 The WCS administration has also made a commitment to these candidates to continue to provide mentoring to them after they complete the MSA program and begin the next phases of their careers.
 Appropriately credentialed administrators in WCS serve as adjunct faculty members in the Barton College MSA program, thus providing additional connections between theory and practice for the pre-service principal candidates.
 This program is beneficial to all candidates in the Barton College MSA program because the WCS administration provides valuable feedback to the leaders of the Barton College MSA program, resulting in continual improvement for this program.
-In May of 2018, five candidates completed the MSA program or the principal administration add-on licensure through the Aspiring Administrators program.
-There are eight additional candidates who are enrolled in this program.